nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Marks a task as `done` as sends it to the archive for future viewing.
 > `INDEX` refers to the task number in the current displayed list.

-Examples:
-* `done 1`
+Example:
 * `done 3`

 ### Undoing a command: `undo`
-Reverses the effects of the previous command, if the command is a reversible one.
+Reverses the effects of the previous command, if the command is reversible.
 Helps you get out of sticky situations! <br>
 Format: `undo`
 > Commands that you can `undo`
 > * `add`